 We all know the golden rule of real estate; location, location, location.
 The location of the property is the most important factor and is the one thing you can’t really change about the property you buy.
-It shouldn’t come as a surprise that the first step of buying a property as a vacation rental is to decide on a location.
-You will need to choose a city or are to buy in, but a region within that city.
+It shouldn’t come as a surprise that the first step in buying a property as a vacation rental is to decide on a location.
+You will need to choose a city or area to buy in, but a region within that city.
 The more specific you get, the better.
 Do your due diligence and take into consideration all the things that matter most; the market conditions, employment rate, weather, proximity to amenities, demand, and some other factors.
-You will need to consider the more tangible financial side of a potential property, you also can’t forget the fact that your investment needs to be a pleasant, accessible and desirable location if you’re going to attract guests.
+You will need to consider the more tangible financial side of a potential property, you also can’t forget the fact that your investment needs to be a pleasant, accessible, and desirable location if you’re going to attract guests.

 Carry Out In-Depth Market Analysis

 When you’ve narrowed down your search to one or two locations, it’s now time to examine the market and demand in more detail.
 Keep in mind that vacation rental demand is very different from residential demand.
 Ask yourself if you would want to vacation in the area yourself.

 Think about practical details, like what attractions are nearby and how popular these attractions are at different times of the year.
 Is there enough consistent demand for your investment to be sustainable all year round?
 Is there as much demand as winter as there is in the summer?
 Look at vacation trends, as well as property types, that are influencing the areas that you’re thinking about.